 A Capital Asset is a long-term asset that is not purchased or sold in the normal course of business.
 Generally, it includes fixed assets, e.g., land, buildings, furniture, equipment, fixtures and furniture.
-The university accounts for these expenses as assets rather than operating expenses, because they are resources which have extended, useful lives.
+The University accounts for these expenses as assets rather than operating expenses, because they are resources that have extended useful lives.
 For example, a classroom will be utilized for many years, whereas office supplies will not.

 The Capital Expenditure Authorization (CEA) Process begins when a department or school identifies the need for a specific project or capital equipment purchase.
 Capital Authorization Requests are requested, authorized and managed in an electronic web-based system.